Dalgerok/parallel-sieve-of-eratosthenes-/README.md

 University project was made for the course of Concurrent Programming on faculty of Theoretical Computer Science at Jagiellonian University.

-The idea was to parallelize some well-known algorithm, e.g Sieve of Eratosthenes.
+The idea was to parallelize some well-known algorithm, e.g Sieve of Eratosthenes, using OpenMP.

 ## Compile and Run